stelianok/Proffy-NLW-2/README.md

 ## About 📖

 Proffy allows teachers to connect to users quickly via the mobile or web application.
-The project was developed during the Rocketseat event *Next Level week #2* that took place in 03/08/2020 to 11/08/2020, with Typescript, Reactjs, React Native, Expo and Nodejs
+The project was developed during the Rocketseat event *Next Level week #2* that took place in 03/08/2020 to 11/08/2020, with Typescript, Reactjs, React Native, Expo and Nodejs.
-I learned a lot doing this project, especially how to use Typescript to create responsive websites, that change accordingly to the size of the user screen.
+I learned a lot doing this project, especially how to use Typescript with React, Nodejs and React Native, and also how to use React  to create responsive websites, that change accordingly to the size of the user screen.

 ## Installation 👷‍♂️

 ### Installing dependencies